chok-chok/episode-api/SETUP.md

 Python:   /usr
 ```
 - Copy the venv path from the above output (e.g. `~/.cache/pypoetry/virtualenvs/python-api-example-R7RR5aY2-py3.8`)
-- Paste it to the Python intepreter path at your IDE
+- Paste it to the Python interpreter path at your IDE
 - (Optionally) restart the terminal in your IDE

 ## 3. Launch the app
-All set! just run the following command from root folder of the project.
+All set! just run the following command from the root folder of the project.
 ```
   uvicorn src.main:app --reload
 ```